harpb/public-camp/README.md

 - Camp: This includes the very basic details of summer camp: its name, start datetime, and end datetime
 - Attendee: We keep track of camp attendees, both campers and counselors

-## Here's what we want
+## Your mission

 Campers want to have tons of fun!
+How and when and with whom are they having fun?
+That will be your task.
+You will be building out the activities and activities registration section of our app.

 ## How to get started

-a
-1. Fork git repo
+1. Fork git repo using `git clone https://github.com/jyveapp/summer-camp.git`
-1. In the base folder, set up a virtual environment using `virtualenv venv`
+1. In the root folder (where `manage.py` resides), set up a virtual environment using `virtualenv venv` (virtualenv installation guide [http://docs.python-guide.org/en/latest/dev/virtualenvs/](here))
 1. Activate virtualenv by running `. venv/bin/activate`
 1. Install pip requirements by running `pip install -r requirements.txt`
 1. Run the initial migrations with `./manage.py migrate`